 Phase 2 of the CCA scheme runs from April 2013 to April 2023 and is administered and regulated by the Environment Agency across the UK.

 Fuel used to generate electricity was exempt from the CCL until the Finance Act 2013 introduced a new tax, the Carbon Price Support (CPS).
 Generators with >2MW capacity must now pay the CPS on fuel used to generate electricity.

 Individual CHP plants >2MW must pay the CPS on the proportion of fuel (coal, gas, kerosene and LPG) used to generate electricity.
 The proportion used to generate heat is exempt.

-Fossil fuels used in good quality combined heat and power (CHP) plants will be exempt from the carbon price floor from 1 April 2015.
+Fossil fuels used in good quality combined heat and power (CHP) plants are exempt from the carbon price floor.

 CPS rates are as follows: